Year of entry 2024

 Embedded Systems Project – 20 credits

 The embedded systems project module will challenge you to design a prototype product within a tightly-constrained set of software tools and hardware components.
-The major objective is for you to develop proficiency in programming a state-of-the-art microcontroller to interface with sensors/actuators and a display, as required.
+The major objective is to develop proficiency in programming a state-of-the-art microcontroller to interface with sensors/actuators and a display, as required.
 You’ll also learn project management and presentation skills.

 Control Systems – 20 credits

-Gain understanding of the theory and practice of control systems, including linear systems analysis using Laplace transforms and transfer functions, the transient response of feedback systems, and stability criteria.
+Gain an understanding of the theory and practice of control systems, including linear systems analysis using Laplace transforms and transfer functions, the transient response of feedback systems, and stability criteria.

 Electric Machines – 20 credits

 Get introduced to the principles of electromechanical conversion with a focus on both DC and AC electric machines.
 This module covers the operation of electric machines, starting from basic electromechanical conversion principles to their numerous applications and visiting different machine types and designs.
 You’ll be equipped with the necessary skills to select and analyse appropriate electric machines for different applications.